axisiscool/axisiscool/README.md

 ## Hey there, I'm Jonathan.

-A high school student and backend developer from the United States.
+A college student and backend developer from the United States.

 **What I use for my projects:**